 Apricot tree diseases and treatments

-If treated well, and especially if treated in a timely manner, it is possible to avoid apricot tree diseases and fungus.
+If treated well, and especially if treated in a timely manner, it is possible to avoid most diseases and fungus.

 The first weakness to watch out for is spring freezing that can devastate a harvest.
 Therefore, it is mandatory to plant in the sun and out of strong winds to mitigate this risk.

 - European brown rot – This is the most common apricot tree disease.
 Apricots literally rot while still on the tree, with brown bruises and white spots appearing.

 - Aphids – The most common apricot tree parasites. >> Fight aphids off